FMLA Michigan: Everything You Need to Know

 Employer "Designation" Notice

 Employers must give workers notice that time off will be under FMLA leave within five business days.
 Form WH-382 helps employers when giving the designation notice.
-If a company fails to notify a worker that his time off is FMLA leave within five days, the company can designate the time off as FMLA retroactively if the failure to notice within five days doesn't cause injury or harm to the worker.
+If a company fails to notify a worker that his time off is FMLA leave within five days, the company can designate the time off as FMLA retroactively if the failure to notify within five days doesn't cause injury or harm to the worker.

 New regulations clarified by the DOL concerning the 12-month time frame indicate that service must be consecutive for a worker to be eligible for FMLA leave.
 This resolves any dispute over breaks in service regarding a worker's 12-month time frame.

 Employees must notify their companies and human resource departments as soon as possible when asking for a foreseeable FMLA leave, preferably before 30 days prior.
-When the need for foreseeable arises within 30 days of leave start date, workers must report leave the next day.
+When the need for foreseeable leave arises within 30 days of leave start date, workers must report leave the next day.

 New rules change a worker's duties regarding notice when he's been approved for FMLA leave before and missed work under the same circumstances.
 He has to specify the reason for absence is relating to the former FMLA leave or need for FMLA leave.
 Companies should ask questions to make sure an absence is covered under FMLA.